Heroin is probably best known for being injected with a needle into the bloodstream, but it can also be snorted and smoked.

 Signs of Heroin Use

-The heroin chic trend of the 1990s provided a good indication of what a heroin user can look like.
+Knowing the signs of heroin use is a critical first step to determine if someone you know is abusing drugs.
+The “heroin chic” trend of the 1990s provided a good indication of what a heroin user can look like.
 The fashionable trend featured dark circles beneath the eyes, pasty white skin and an overall gaunt and angular appearance.
 Heroin users often end up looking that way without trying to be chic but rather from suffering of the ill effects of the drug.

 How Heroin Works